Construction/ Skilled Trades

 Industry: Construction/ Skilled Trades

-Raising the Bar (RTB) is a free 6-week pre-apprenticeship program operated by the Construction Trades Workforce Initiative (CTWI) that prepares participants for careers in the union construction trades and direct entry into registered apprenticeship programs.
+Description: Raising the Bar (RTB) is a free 6-week pre-apprenticeship program operated by the Construction Trades Workforce Initiative (CTWI) that prepares participants for careers in the union construction trades and direct entry into registered apprenticeship programs.

 The program runs Monday through Friday from 8:00 AM–3:00 PM and combines classroom instruction, hands-on learning, industry certifications, career readiness, and exposure to multiple union trades.